arcus/education_modules/r_reshape_long_wide/r_reshape_long_wide.md

 ### `pivot_longer`

 The `tidyr` package, a subset of the `tidyverse` suite of packages, includes two reshaping functions we'll use in this module.
 We'll start with `pivot_longer`.
 This function is used to reshape wide data, with multiple variable columns, into long data, with key-value pairs in a pair of columns that hold the variable name (or key) and the variable value.
+Besides this pair of columns, there is a set of one or more leading columns that are used to uniquely identify an observation (for example, a sensor id, MRN, order number, or combination of name and date).

 Visually, `pivot_longer` aims to transform a data frame that looks like this: